 So here’s a bit about me, personally.

-These days I live in Richmond, Virginia, and got here by way of New York City, Connecticut, Cincinnati, Columbus, Roanoke, and lots of other places.
+These days I live in Delaware County (aka, just east of Middle of Nowhere) New York, getting here by way of New York City, Connecticut, Cincinnati, Columbus, Roanoke, Richmond, and other places.

 The professional stuff

 I’m a veteran (20+ years) communications guy who’s worked for magazines, newspapers, and Web sites including PC Magazine, USA Today, National Underwriter, CNET, the Roanoke (Va.)
 Times and Blue Ridge Business Journal.

 My work’s appeared in those pubs, plus the Columbus Dispatch, Kiplinger’s, Richmond Times-Dispatch, and Smart Money magazine, to name a few.

 I’ve also been a magazine editor, have launched three publications, created too many Web sites to name, done marketing and PR work, and am in the process of raising my karmic comeuppance in the form of an 18-year-old son.

 So yeah, I keep busy.

 The personal stuff

 I love science and history, and I spend way too much time teaching myself about all sorts of odd subjects.
 These mini-obsessions last a week or two: geocaching, hiking, woodworking, programming, paddleball, racquetball, cooking, and more.
 Some I stick with longer than others, but I get something out of them all.